bouceka/kotlin-independent-dev-project/README.md

 }
 ```

 ## What did I learn?

 This week I learned how to integrate MongoDB and what obstacles I might have encountered.
 Also, I learned that I could not use UUID for MongoDB.
 The most significant improvement was implementing error handlers.
 This was the critical thing I learned this week.
 It makes my responses with the client side neater.
+Lastly, I briefly developed User service in TypeScript.

 # Week 7 - Branch name (feature/week-7)